lewisfromlewis/APD_Report/README.md

 2 You probably don't need all the columns but if you find you do (for example you need to work on manipulating timespans, and if so may you find peace), could I suggest using a further step instead of using synthpop for all of the work?
 And example is given with start dates for ICU and Hospital, feel free to adapt and adopt.

 3 The process hasn't gone into great detail about dependencies between values (partly because that's not well explored in any ICU set, partly because it's heaps of work for a small audience).
-If you're keen you could use `synthpop::syn(rules())` to create some, so that you don't have the mean of men's heights being less than the mean of women's.
+If you're keen you could use `synthpop::syn(rules())` to create some, so that you don't have the mean of men's heights being less than the mean of women's, and so on.

 ## The plan
 It would be nice to serve this up as a Shiny app.
 Maybe at the weekend ...